DraTeots/edpm/spec_edpm.md

       path is discovered from the lock file.
     - For non-CMake or in-process builds, EDPM sets environment variables (e.g., `export PATH=...`) before `make` or `configure`.
-    - In practice, the API merges known installed dependencies into the environment or CMake flags (depending on the recipe).
+    - In practice, the API merges known installed packages into the environment or CMake flags (depending on the recipe).

 ---